top of page

 Question: Do I have to wear a kippah?

 Answer: Men must wear a kippah while in the building, even after services.
 Women are strongly encouraged to wear a head covering on the bimah as a sign of respect and in recognition that this is an egalitarian congregation.
 Don't worry if you don't have a kippah of your own.
-Lizzie will be providing special kippah that you can wear and keep as a souvenir.
+Renee will be providing special kippah that you can wear and keep as a souvenir.

 Question: Do I have to wear a tallit?

 Answer: Yes!
-Once Lizzie has completed her ritual obligations during the Saturday morning Shabbat service it is traditional to shower the Bat Mitzvah girl with candy to represent our wish for a sweet transition into Jewish adulthood.
-Candy will be provided for everyone in the building to throw at Lizzie at the appropriate time.
+Once Renee has completed her ritual obligations during the Saturday morning Shabbat service it is traditional to shower the Bat Mitzvah girl with candy to represent our wish for a sweet transition into Jewish adulthood.
+Candy will be provided for everyone in the building to throw at Renee at the appropriate time.
 After we shower her with sweetness, the candy will then be collected and shared out.

 Question: What should I wear to the party?

 Answer: The party is a dressy-casual or festive dress occasion.
-This is going to be a night of magic and fun, so wear whatever makes you feel fabulous.
+This is going to be a night of beachy fun, so wear whatever makes you feel fabulous.
 Generally speaking, this is a special occasion, but no one will be wearing a ball gown or tuxedo.
 Also, be prepared for an evening of dancing, so make sure you’re wearing comfortable shoes.

 Question: Should I bring a gift?

 Answer: Yes.
-At the party on Saturday we will be doing a traditional hora dance and we will raise Lizzie on a chair and dance her around the room.
+At the party on Saturday we will be doing a traditional hora dance and we will raise Renee on a chair and dance her around the room.
 We will even have a special light up LED chair for the event.

 Answer: No.